novomesk/qt-avif-image-plugin/ext/libavif/doc/avifenc.1.md

 **\--tilerowslog2** _R_
 :   log2 of number of tile rows in 0..6.
 (Default: 0).
+    If specified, switch to manual tiling.

 **\--tilecolslog2** _C_
 :   log2 of number of tile columns in 0..6.
 (Default: 0).
+    If specified, switch to manual tiling.

 **\--autotiling**
 :   Set \--tilerowslog2 and \--tilecolslog2 automatically.
+    If specified, switch to automatic tiling.
+    avifenc starts in automatic tiling mode.

 **\--scaling-mode** _N_[/_D_]
 :   EXPERIMENTAL: Set frame (layer) scaling mode as given fraction.
 If omitted, the denominator defaults to 1.
 (Default: 1/1).